hunter-college-ossd-spr-2020/project-evaluation/godot_evaluation.md

 ### License

 1. What is the project's license?

+The project's license is under the a License written by the author.
+It grants permission to "deal with the software without restriction" including modifying, redistributing, and selling the code.

 In most repositories there will be a file named LICENSE or something similar in the root level of the repository.
 This is the one to examine.
 There may be different licenses on specific files, but the project will have a main license.